Sagar2366/linux_the_final_boss/Day_06/notes_and_exercises.md

 ## Sample Dataset: sample.log

-We'll use the following log file, sample.log, for all command examples and exercises:
+We'll use the following log file, `sample.log`, for all command examples and exercises:

 ```
 2025-10-07 10:10:10 INFO  user1 192.168.0.1 Login successful